The Ultimate Guide to the Cookie Dough Fundraiser

 Organizations take cookie dough or cookie orders from fundraiser participants and collect money upfront.
 Depending on the provider or supplier, they’ll have a specific product catalog from which customers can order.

-Once all the orders are in, the organization will purchase and distribute the cookie dough and cookies themselves, either through pick-up or delivery.
+Once all the orders are in, the organization will purchase and distribute the cookie dough or cookies themselves, either through pick-up or delivery.

 The organization keeps a percentage of the sales (typically 30 to 50% if you're working with a cookie fundraising company).
 Or, simply tally the profits after you've accounted for product costs and operational expenses.